WarrantyNowVoid/jekyll-wnv/_posts/2013-09-25-grand-theft-auto-v-a-cautionary-tale-75912.md

 date: 2013-09-25 12:49:60 -0400
 author: pope
 title: "Grand Theft Auto V: A Cautionary Tale"
-tagline: "The Grand Theft Auto series is about many things, but we think we\'ve managed to distill it to its core components in this video.
+excerpt: "The Grand Theft Auto series is about many things, but we think we\'ve managed to distill it to its core components in this video.
 And Rockstar has, as Pope is about to learn, spared no expense on the realism for their latest installment. "
 category: Videos
 tags: ["GTA V","GTA","video games","cocaine","Pope is definitely going to prison this time","RUN","awkwardly long hallways","realistic shipping methods","Joe Biden"]
 comments: true